Plenary Speakers

 Pohang University of Science and Technology (POSTECH), South Korea

 Prof. Rho is a Mu-Eun-Jae (无垠斋) Endowed Chair Professor at Pohang University of Science and Technology (POSTECH), Korea, with a joint appointment in the Departments of Chemical Engineering/Mechanical Engineering/Electrical Engineering.
 He received his Ph.D. at the University of California, Berkeley (2013), M.S. at the University of Illinois, Urbana-Champaign (2008) and B.S. at Seoul National University, Korea (2007) all in Mechanical Engineering.
 Prior joining POSTECH, he conducted postdoctoral research in Materials Sciences Division & Molecular Foundry at Lawrence Berkeley National Laboratory, and also worked as a principal investigator (Ugo Fano fellow) in Nanoscience and Technology Division & the Center for Nanoscale Materials at Argonne National Laboratory.
 Prof. Rho has authored and co-authored more than 300 high-impact journal papers including Science and Nature.
-He is also the recipients of several notable honors and awards such as US Department of Energy Argonne Named fellowship (2014), Korean Presidential Early Career Award for Scientists and Engineers (2019), Fulbright Visiting Scholar Fellowship (2022), Northwestern Simpson Fellowship (2022), Northwestern Eshbach Fellowship (2023), Clarivate Highly Cited Researcher (2023).
-He serves 13 editorial positions including Light: Science and Applications (Springer-Nature), Microsystems and Nanoengineering (Springer-Nature), npj Nanophotonics (Springe-Nature) and Nanophotonics (De Gruyter).
+He is also the recipients of several notable honors and awards such as U.S Department of Energy Argonne Named fellowship (2014), Korean Presidential Early Career Award for Scientists and Engineers (2019), Fulbright Visiting Scholar Fellowship (2022), Northwestern Simpson Fellowship (2022), Northwestern Eshbach Fellowship (2023), Clarivate Highly Cited Researcher (2023).
+He serves 13 editorial positions including Light: Science and Applications (Springer-Nature), Microsystems and Nanoengineering (Springer-Nature), npj Nanophotonics (Springer-Nature) and Nanophotonics (De Gruyter).

-Pr.
-Liane Rossi
+Prof. Liane Rossi

-Pr.
-Liane Rossi
+Prof. Liane Rossi

 Institute of Chemistry, University of São Paulo, Brazil

-Liane M. Rossi holds a BS degree in Chemical Engineering (UFRGS, Brazil, 1994) and a PhD degree in Chemistry (UFSC, Brazil, 2001).
+Liane M. Rossi holds a B.S. degree in Chemical Engineering (UFRGS, Brazil, 1994) and a Ph.D degree in Chemistry (UFSC, Brazil, 2001).
 After postdoctoral research experience in Brazil and the USA, in 2004, she joined the Institute of Chemistry at the University of São Paulo (USP) and became a Full Professor in 2016.
 She currently serves as Coordinator of the CCU Program at the Research Centre for Greenhouse Gas Innovation (RCGI), sponsored by FAPESP/SHELL/USP (São Paulo, Brazil).
 Prof. Rossi is a permanent member of the Brazilian Academy of Science, effective since January 2021.
 She is an Editorial Advisory Board Member at ACS Catalysis (American Chemical Society) and Chemistry Select (ChemPubSoc and Wiley), and an International Advisory Board at Angewandte Chemie.
 She is a member of the Brazilian Chemical Society (SBQ), Brazilian Catalysis Society (SBCAT), and American Chemical Society (ACS).
 She is the author or co-author of about 150 papers published in indexed peer-reviewed scientific journals which received 7200 citations and an H=47.
-Prof. Rossi has been awarded the King Carl XVI Gustafs professorship in environmental science (Konung Carl XVI Gustafs professur i miljövetenskap) for 2023/24.
+Prof. Rossi has been awarded the King Carl XVI Gustafs professorship in Environmental Science (Konung Carl XVI Gustafs professur i miljövetenskap) for 2023/24.
 Her research interests in the field of chemistry and catalysis include metal nanoparticle catalyst design, preparation and characterization.
 In the field of gold catalysis, she has studied the reactivity patterns at gold-ligands interfaces, bimetallic and hybrid catalysts for selective transformations.
 The main catalytic processes currently under study are selective hydrogenations and oxidations, biomass conversion into chemicals, and CO2 capture and conversion.

-Pr.
-Vincent Rotello
+Prof. Vincent Rotello

-Pr.
-Vincent Rotello
+Prof. Vincent Rotello

 University of Massachusetts Amherst, USA